lauriewaller/Park.Solution/README.md

 # Parks Application

 #### A RESTful API using full CRUD functionality.
-Provides name and location data for national and state parks in the US.
+Provides name and location data for national and state parks in the United States.

 #### By **Laurie Waller**